einarwh/experiments-in-powerblog/content/blog/2025/04/28/sociotechnical-api-patterns.md

 The degree to which the consumer and the provider need to collaborate and communicate in order to connect their systems vary greatly.
 In the case where the API is a product offered by the provider and the consumer is just another customer, direct communication may be entirely absent.
 The consumer can handle onboarding by themselves, with no other guidance than the documentation offered by the provider.
 At the other end of the spectrum, there is no existing API, and the prospective provider and consumer need to work out what the API should be.

-Correspondingly, the communication between consumer and provider ranges from practically none-existent (except perhaps the ability to report bugs in a fire-and-forget manner) to being able to walk over to someone's desk and have a face-to-face conversation.
+Correspondingly, the communication between consumer and provider ranges from practically non-existent (except perhaps the ability to report bugs in a fire-and-forget manner) to being able to walk over to someone's desk and have a face-to-face conversation.
 (Of course being _able to_ have a face-to-face conversation is not the same as _using_ that ability, since people are subject to social awkwardness, inhibitions and self-defense mechanisms, leading us to prefer lower-bandwidth but less-exposed asynchronous communication channels).
 This is unfortunate, since poor communication or communication avoidance often leads to workarounds and dependencies on assumptions, perceived invariants, and undocumented features.
 (An example is consumers scavenging string values for data items like IDs.)
 This in turn makes it harder to change the API since the implementation becomes the interface.
-As long as the consumer-provider relationship is sufficiently dysfunctional, a single consumer is enough to fulfil Hyrum's Law, i.e.
+As long as the consumer-provider relationship is sufficiently dysfunctional, a single consumer is enough to fulfil [Hyrum's Law](https://www.hyrumslaw.com/), i.e.

 > With a sufficient number of users of an API,
 > it does not matter what you promise in the contract: